UltimateDoge5/Cloudy/readme.md

 ## Software

 The software for the station is in the [driver folder](./driver).
 It's written in C++ and uses Arduino libraries.
 For the backend, I've decided to use Supabase, because of the REST database API and the real-time features which allowed an easy integration with the microcontroller.

+## Issues

+One issue is that I don't have a fully shaded place to put the sensor.
+That results in ridiculously high temperature readings when the sun is shining on it.
+I'm working on a solution for that.